KAREN MONID | SOUND & VISUAL ARTIST

-Karen is a sound artist & projection content producer, creating & programming on some of the most striking & memorable creative art works and event projects in the world.
+Karen is an award-winning sound & visual artist specialising in projection, creating & programming some of the most striking & memorable creative art works and event projects in the world.

 Her practice is often working on large scale installations, pushing the boundaries of the son et lumière genre of architectural projection & sound works.
 She embraces opportunities to work collaboratively & has a longstanding creative partnership with Ross Ashton of The Projection Studio.